jeroensmink98/craaper/README.md

   - 35-39: Average
   - 30-34: Borderline
   - <30: Unreliable, not suitable for use
-- **Rich Output Format**:
+- **Flexible Output Formats**:
-  - Summary table with all scores
+  - Interactive text output with formatted tables
-  - Detailed explanations for each source
+  - CSV export for data analysis in spreadsheet software
   - Confidence indicators for less certain assessments

 ## Installation